jabgibson/paddington/README.md

 # paddington

 ### update [10-29-2021]
-Updated logic to support the concept of a decimal with a padding of greater than 2. fn("PI=3.13", 3) ==> "PI=003.14" rather than "PI=003.014"
+- Updated logic to support the concept of a decimal with a padding of greater than 2. fn("PI=3.13", 3) ==> "PI=003.14" rather than "PI=003.014"
+- Also added Zero - Nine, and DecimalPoint as constants, for self documenting code

 ### update [10-22-2021]
 The first version of this had only one solution (see earlier commits).
 Because I was unsure if the party